rafsanjane/laravel-assignment/module-13/README.md

 ## Here is a brief description of the purpose of each folder in a Laravel project:

-`#ffffff` app: `#000000` This folder contains the core files of the application, including models, controllers, and other PHP classes.
+app:  This folder contains the core files of the application, including models, controllers, and other PHP classes.

 bootstrap:  The bootstrap folder holds the files responsible for initializing the Laravel framework and loading necessary dependencies.

 config: Inside the config folder, you can find the configuration files for the application, such as database settings, caching options, and logging configurations.